Power Wheels batteries have a charging jack, often on the right side of the battery or in the car dash. To charge the battery:

 - Plug the other end into a 120-volt wall socket.
 The battery should start charging.

-- Red light indicator will show while charging, turning off or green when complete.
+- The red light indicator will show while charging, turning off, or green when complete.

 Power Wheels Battery Charging Tips

 The battery may have cracks or damage.
 Do not charge a battery that is cracked or damaged.
 A cracked battery may start leaking acid while charging.

 Not all Power Wheels chargers are compatible with every battery.
 Make sure you use the charger that comes with your specific model of Power Wheels.
 Using a different, incompatible charger will damage both the vehicle and/or battery.

 And it can void their warranty as well.

 It’s possible for the battery to overheat during the charging process.
 You should never let a Power Wheels battery charge while you sleep or for more than an hour when you can’t check on it.